rmholmes/rmholmes.github.io/_pages/talks.md

 {% include base_path %}

+* **Diabatic contributions to the ocean's meridional heat transport** (November 2018), Poster presentation at the Centre of Excellence for Climate Extremes (CLEX) Annual workshop, Wollongong, Australia

 * **Ocean heat transport in temperature coordinates and what it can tell us about ocean processes and their role in climate** (July 2018), Research School of Earth Sciences, Australian National